 When compared to individual data, college/unit data offers a significant advantage in that college/unit data does not deactivate when an individual leaves the university.
 While individual data is deactivated upon an employee’s departure, college/unit data is owned by the institution and thus does not deactivate and require additional work to restore.
 The same applies for research data.
 ITS encourages researchers who store datasets on CyBox to do so in college/unit folders so access to the data is not interrupted if your personal account is deactivated upon your departure.

 We have all been working together to reduce our storage footprint!
-Since December 3, when news of the need to reduce the use of CyBox at Iowa State University was first announced, the total storage used has gone from 1.8 PB to 0.926 PB.
+Since December 3 when news of the need to reduce the use of CyBox at Iowa State University was first announced, the total storage used has gone from 1.8 PB to 0.793 PB, exceeding the goal of 1.2 PB.

 Schedule & Timeline

-- Broad communications will be delivered to the campus community informing them of the upcoming changes.
+- Broad communication delivered to the campus community with information of the upcoming changes.

 - New sponsored Net-IDs will, by default, have no access to CyBox.
 Exceptions can be requested, but approved Net-IDs will have a zero (0 GB) quota and will not be able to store any data in the sponsored Net-IDs CyBox account.
 They will only be able to store data in college/unit accounts.